eri-prado/averaging-calculator/README.md

-# calculadora-de-media
+# averaging-calculator
- Calculadora que dar a média das notas de um aluno.
+Calculator that averages a student's grades, developed in HTML, CSS & JavaScript.